 What To Do If You're Between Binding Sizes!?

 You’ll notice that for some brands, certain sizes will fit into both a medium and a large.
-This can make it tricky to choose the right size.

-If in doubt, order the binding and test it with your boots indoors before heading riding it.
+If in doubt, order the binding and test it with your boots indoors before heading out.Â

 Conclusion

-Alternatively, check out how tight your snowboard bindings should be.
+You should definitely also check out how tight your snowboard bindings should be.

 Happy riding!